 Strong points: Sushi mainly created with local seafood.
 3-year old wasabi root exclusively used.
 Grilled and deep-fried fish, tempura.
 Excellent list of sake and shochu.

-Anyway, to make along story short, we once again challenged our good friend, chef Kenta Birukawa who moved some 15 years ago to Shizuoka from his native Akita Prefecture to another Sushi Millefeuille!
-It is not listed on the menu, but if you are recommended in person by your servant he will happy enough to concoct you an original one according to your taste an priorities!
+Anyway, we once again challenged our good friend, chef Kenta Birukawa who moved some 16 years ago to Shizuoka from his native Akita Prefecture to another Sushi Millefeuille!
+It is not listed on the menu, but if you are recommended in person by your servant he will be happy enough to concoct you an original one according to your taste and priorities!

 Can’t wait for the next one!

 RECOMMENDED RELATED WEBSITES

 So Good Sushi Restaurant in Nice France